araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 There was still a big gap in final performance between SAC and PPO.
 <!--To close the gap, I drew inspiration from the recent FastTD3<d-cite key="seo2025fasttd3"></d-cite> paper and implemented [n-step returns](https://github.com/DLR-RM/stable-baselines3/pull/2144) for all off-policy algorithms in SB3.-->
 To close the gap, I drew inspiration from the recent FastTD3<d-cite key="seo2025fasttd3"></d-cite> paper and implemented n-step returns.
 Using `n_steps=3` allowed SAC to finally solve the hardest task<d-footnote>Although there is still a slight performance gap between SAC and PPO, after reading the FastTD3 paper and conducting my own experiments, I believe that the environment rewards were tuned for PPO to encourage a desired behavior.
 In other words, I suspect that the weighting of the reward terms was adjusted for PPO.
-To achieve similar performance, SAC probably needs different weights.</d-footnote>!
+To achieve similar performance, SAC probably needs different weights.
+However, this is beyond the scope of this already lengthy blog post.</d-footnote>!

 In summary, here are the additional manual changes I made to the hyperparameters of SAC compared to those optimized automatically:
 ```yaml